raulsh/coder/docs/admin/rabbit/README.md

 - The `@quality-assurance` group has a Windows workspace they use share for testing
 - The `@data-science` group has a provisioner in their own Kubernetes cluster but use a standard template

-## Service Accounts
+## Headless Users

-Service accounts can be used for CI jobs, third-party integrations, and other automation.
-Unlike other accounts in Coder, service accounts do not consume a license seat or have an OIDC/password login method, so they cannot be used to log in to the Coder UI.
+Headless user accounts can be used for CI jobs, third-party integrations, and other automation.
+Unlike other accounts in Coder, headless user accounts do not consume a license seat or have an OIDC/password login method, so they cannot be used to log in to the Coder UI.

 ## Custom Roles